-Counterspace’s curator Cristina Morales is available as speaker to be in conversation in circular / decentralised settings such as roundtables, panels, papers presentations / discussions and/or forum talks, in need to bring the decolonial or cultural activism approach on board.
-For bookings please see the speaker one pager below.
+Counterspace’s curator Cristina Morales is available to be in conversation in circular / decentralised settings such as roundtables, panels, papers presentations / discussions and/or forum talks, in need to bring the decolonial or cultural activism approach on board.
+For bookings please see the speaker one pager here.

 PAST SPEAKING ENGAGEMENTS

 State Academy of Art and Design | 2021 – Stuttgart, Germany.
 The State Academy of Art and Design (ABK Stuttgart) is the University of Fine Arts in Stuttgart.
 The Master ‘Body, Theory and Poetics of The Performative’ is the first of its kind in Germany and allow students to work on the politics of the body, theory and poetics of the performative as different but inseparable dimensions of the same praxis.
 An approach allowing to explore the possibilities and question the limits of social power formulating theoretical, technical and organisational aspects of their practice through collective forms of critical work.
 The Master is co-directed by Cristina Gómez Barrio since 2018, the co-founder of Discoteca Flaming Star, an interdisciplinary and collaborative art group using performance as response to social and political events featured in Counterspace here.